hvad/monitoring-plugins/README.md

-# Monitoring plugins to Linux and BSD
+# Monitoring plugins to Linux, MacOS and BSD

-Monitoring plugins package for linux and bsd with python psutil.
+Monitoring plugins package for linux, macos and bsd with python psutil.